Decorative image for blog on security and compliance

 Back to top

-With approximately two out of five respondents ranking security as a leading concern across ecosystems, it is important to track trends in the coming year.
-To accomplish this, we revised and expanded our 2024 survey questions regarding PHP security trends, seeking data surrounding how PHP teams regard the security of their applications, the measures they take to improve PHP security, and how they maintain application security and compliance.
+With approximately two out of five respondents ranking PHP security as a leading concern across ecosystems, it is important to track trends in the coming year.
+To accomplish this, we revised and expanded our 2024 survey questions regarding PHP security, seeking data surrounding how teams regard the security of their applications, the measures they take to improve PHP security, and how they maintain application security and compliance.

 We began by asking our survey respondents to report their overall comfort level with the PHP security of their applications.
 As reflected in the data chart below, their responses correlate with other survey data, such as job title categories, the need to meet PHP compliance standards, and other factors.